 Individualisation of property has led to a view that even women are property.
 In instances where male respondents said that the wife had no property, there was an insinuation that the wife is also owned.
 In Murang'a, the respondents were of the view that the wife is owned by the clan.
-The issue of ownership seems to flow from payment of bride-wealth by the clan's family to that of the bride.
-Among some communities studied in WLEA Uganda's research, the male respondents asked the question "how can property own property" referring to wives' claim to rights to matrimonial property.22 was an African and a Christian.
-Courts were of the view that customary laws of succession should apply to all natives whether Christian or not.
-In the case of Jembe v.
-Nyondo, for instance, Chief Justice Barth held that although the deceased had married a wife according to the rites of the Anglican church, this did not affect the applicable law of succession to his estate which would be native (that is, traditional African) law and custom.23
+The issue of ownership seems to flow from payment of bride-wealth by the man's family to that of the bride.
+Among some communities studied in WLEA Uganda's research, the male respondents asked the question "how can property own property" referring to wives' claim to rights to matrimonial property.